george-hawkins/arf-drone/stick-setup.md

 If you're interested in the different setups of the different modes see Oscar Liang's description of [modes](https://oscarliang.com/choose-rc-transmitter-quadcopter/#modes) but before you do a note...

-The stick directions have names, people who come to quadcopter flying from flying RC planes tend to continue using names that meant something for planes but don't mean little for quadcopters - i.e. aileron, elevator and rudder.
+The stick directions have names, people who come to quadcopter flying from flying RC planes tend to continue using names that meant something for planes but mean little for quadcopters - i.e. aileron, elevator and rudder.
 For people less wedded to the thinking that went with planes the terms pitch, yaw and roll are used.
 Both schools use the term throttle.

 If you're new to RC then neither set of terms may mean much so here's a simple table: